-[Alternative 1:] A risk assessment has shown that the following threats are the most serious.
+Alternative 1: A risk assessment has shown that the following threats are the most serious.
 The system must protect against them.

 The system must protect against: Example solutions: Code: 1.
 Unauthorized persons obtaining manager rights through the internet (hacking).
 The rights can only be used on the internal network.
 2. Wire-tapping of passwords.
 Password encryption.
 3. An intruder tries all possible passwords with a special program.
-Passwords must be at least 9 characters (cumbersome).
-Or: 5 second delay between login attempts.
+Passwords must be at least 9 characters and Caps as well as (cumbersome).
+Or: at least 5 seconds between login attempts.
 Or: Access blocked after 3 attempts.
-4. SQL injection (makes the system handle data entry as a database command).
+4. SQL injection (the intruder types a database command where the system expects e.g. a person name; as a result the system carries out the database command).
 5. Unauthorized persons getting access to personal data.
-[Too open-ended, see the guide booklet.]
-6. [The system must conform to Law on Handling of Personal Data (Law 429, May 31, 2000).]
-[Okay, but check for completeness.
-See the guide booklet.]
+Too open-ended, see the guide booklet.
+6. The system must conform to Law on Handling of Personal Data (Law 429, May 31, 2000).
+Okay, but check for completeness.
+See the quide booklet.

-[Alternative 2:] The customer has not made a security risk assessment.
+Alternative 2: The customer has not made a security risk assessment.

-Threat protection: Example solutions: Code: The supplier lists the threats that a serious for this kind of project and safeguards he proposes.
+Threat protection: Example solutions: Code: The supplier must list the threats that are most serious for this kind of system and specify the safeguards he proposes.